ablaom/TumorGrowth/docs/src/examples/04_model_battle/notebook.md

 We needed to eliminate about 10% of patient records because of failure of the neural network models to converge before parameters went out of bounds.
-A bootstrap comparison of the differences in mean absolute errors suggest that the generalized Bertalanffy model performs significantly better than all other models, with of the exception the 1D neural ODE.
+A bootstrap comparison of the differences in mean absolute errors suggest that the General Bertalanffy model performs significantly better than all other models, with of the exception the 1D neural ODE.
 However, in pair-wise comparisons the neural ODE model was *not* significantly better than any model.
 Results are summarised in the table below.
 Arrows point to